Triads-Developer/labelR/README.md

 documentation.
 The auditWorkers function takes one primary argument, current\_experiment\_results, which takes a data.frame as formatted by the getResults function.
-The function prints, for each worker, an MTurk id, a posterior mean from sentimentIt::fitStan, and the number of HITs they completed.
+The function prints, for each worker, an MTurk ID, a posterior mean from sentimentIt::fitStan, and the number of HITs they completed.
 There is also an optional argument, reference\_results, which takes a similarly formatted data.frame, but which contains “gold standard” comparisons that you know are correct.
 Supplying this argument